 - Skin changes, particularly of the ankles or lower legs

 CVI is diagnosed with an ultrasound examination of the legs.
 Patients with CVI will be found to have abnormal findings of venous blood flow.
-In many cases, these abnormalities can be treated with in-office procedures that can eliminate the abnormal flow.
+In many cases, these abnormalities can be treated with in-office procedures that can eliminate abnormal blood flow.

 Author: Lawrence Starin, MD, FACS